We answer some of your most pressing questions on COVID-19 life with a newborn…

 If you are offered routine appointments at your GP surgery or clinic for your baby, you might be worried about whether this is safe or what to expect when you get there.
 That's understandable but do also consider the importance of these appointments and your baby's health.

 Your GP and local clinic will put in place various measures to make sure everyone is safe and protected.
-For example, reception staff and nurses will be wearing masks and other necessary protective clothing.
+For example, reception staff and nurses will be wearing masks and perhaps other necessary protective clothing.
 There will be fewer people at the clinic with many consultations now happening by phone (Lullaby Trust, 2020).

 If you have specific questions or concerns, why not ring ahead to find out more and make sure you feel comfortable and ready?